nicholasRenninger/dfasat/README.md

 ### How do I get set up? ###

+It needs the GNU scientific library (development) package.
+In Ubuntu, install via
+$ apt-get install libgsl-dev

 Have libpopt installed and run make clean all.
 If you want to use the SAT-solving part of it, get lingeling from http://fmv.jku.at/lingeling/ and run its build.sh, or a similar solver.

 ### How do I run it? ###